FAFSA (Free Application for Federal Student Aid)

 FERPA is a federal law protecting the confidentiality of student’s records.
 In order to obtain information about your student’s bill, financial aid, and housing, you must be given permission from your student.
 The FERPA waiver can be filled out by your student through SPIRE to designate up to 4 people who can discuss their information with the university offices.

 Your student can sign you up to be an authorized payer, giving you access to their bills, payments, and UPay account.
 This can be done through QuikPAY under the ‘Authorized Payers’ tab on the left hand side.

 This interest free payment plan gives you the option to pay your bill on a monthly basis.
 There is a $55 enrollment fee and the deadline to sign up is the first day of classes.

 New Parents Excess Express

-If your student has a positive balance on his or her bill, the balance can be direct deposited into the bank account of his or her choice through Excess Express.
+If your student has a positive balance on their bill, the balance can be direct deposited into the bank account of their choice through Excess Express.
 Talk with your student about how to handle possible excess and sign up in SPIRE.

 Make Adjustments to Your Bill—Waivers and Meal Plans

 There are some waivable fees that appear on each bill.
 Talk with your student about whether or not you will waive the MassPIRG and Child Care fees.

 Your student may also want to adjust their meal plan, which will change the charges on the bill.
 View Meal Plan options through UMass Dining and have your student make any adjustments in SPIRE.